Services and facilities temporarily affected in Peel

 The following service changes are in effect until further notice:

-- If possible, passengers are asked to board the bus without operator assistance and fasten their own seat belt.
+- When possible, passengers are asked to board the bus without operator assistance and fasten their own seat belt.
 This will help keep physical distance between passengers and their operator.

 - Passengers can travel for free.
 Passengers will also be reimbursed for any paid fares dating back to March 21, 2020.